JeffreyXiang/MSRA-Intern-s-Toolkit/README.md

 ## Requirements
 * First of all, when using GCR. you must have a Linux SSH key generated and submitted to the GCR Pubkey Manager.
 For instructions in completing this setup, please reference [Generating a Key and Uploading it to GCR](https://dev.azure.com/msresearch/GCR/_wiki/wikis/GCR.wiki/4099/SSH-Key-Management).
 * Install Azure CLI with version higher than 2.32.
-Latest: [Install the Azure CLI for Windows | Microsoft Learn](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli).
+Latest: [Install the Azure CLI | Microsoft Learn](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
 * * You can check your Azure CLI version with: `az version --output table`.
 * Install the Azure CLI ssh extension: `az extension add --name ssh`.
-* Make sure Powershell and OpenSSH is installed.
+* Only for Windows machine, to use GCR tunnels, make sure Powershell and OpenSSH is installed.
 Learn how to install them from [Installing PowerShell on Windows | Microsoft Learn](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows) and [Get started with OpenSSH for Windows | Microsoft Learn](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui).

 ## Usage